MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/iw-trial-teams.md

 ### Manage trial availability for a user with a license that includes Teams

 A user who is assigned a license that includes Teams is not eligible for the trial.
-When the Teams service plan is enabled, the user can log in and use Teams.
-If the service plan is disabled, the user cannot log in and is not presented with the trial option either.
+When the Teams service plan is enabled, the user can sign in and use Teams.
+If the service plan is disabled, the user cannot sign in and is not presented with the trial option either.

 To turn off access to Teams: